manishjoy/sales-email-product-image/README.md

 ### Free magento 2 extension to show product image in sales email (Order Confirmation, Shipment, Credit Memo etc.)

-### Magento doesn't show product image out of the box, this extension enables this feature
+### Magento doesn't show product image in emails out of the box, this extension enables this feature

 ## Features:
 1. Easy to use